Try these 13 easy Christmas budgeting tips to save money and avoid overspending. You don’t have to go into debt to have a magical holiday!

 - Something to read

-We’ve also done this pretty consistently for several years and it’s amazing at the stress and anxiety it removes from Christmas shopping.
+We’ve organized our children’s gifts like this for several years and it’s amazing at the stress and anxiety it removes from Christmas shopping.

-And it’s amazing how easy it is to stay in the $100/person budget when I’m only looking for 4 gifts for each person!
+And it’s amazing how easy it is to stay in the $100 per person budget when I’m only looking for 4 gifts for each person!

 Here are some suggestions for gifts from each category: